Violet Gordon-Woodhouse: Career

-Originally, Violet played the piano, but she rose to fame playing the harpsichord and clavichord.
+Violet's musical ability was enthusiastically encouraged by her mother from an early age and, by the age of 16, she was among the most promising pupils of Oscar Beringer, a German émigré who was the country's leading piano teacher.
+Originally playing the piano, Violet rose to fame playing the harpsichord and clavichord.
 An important influence on her was Arnold Dolmetsch, a pioneer of the early music revival, who began making copies of old keyboard instruments in the 1890s.
 Dolmetsch supplied Violet with instruments and gave her instruction on how to play them.
 In 1899, Violet performed Bach's Concerto for Three Harpsichords in C at a public concert in London.

 The other two harpsichordists in the Bach were Elodie Desirée (the second Mrs Dolmetsch) and Dolmetsch himself.
 Dolmetsch worked abroad in the early-20th century, but Violet resumed her collaboration with him in 1910.

 As well as early music repertoire, Violet played music by nineteenth century composers and living composers such as Delius, who dedicated a harpsichord piece to her.

 Later years

 After the First World War, Violet, who did not receive anything in her father's will, found herself relatively short of money.
 This may have been a factor in her deciding to sign a recording contract.

 By the 1920s, Violet and Gordon acquired Nether Lypiatt Manor in Gloucestershire, where they lived with Barrington (known as "Bill").
 Finances improved after Gordon received an inheritance in 1926.
 Violet reduced her public performances.

 In the 1930s, she taught the Australian keyboard player Valda Aveling.

 After Violet's death in 1948, aged 75, the two men remained at Nether Lypiatt until 1951, when Gordon died.
 She lies in the churchyard of The Church of St Peter ad Vincula, Folkington, near Eastbourne, East Sussex.
 A plaque to her memory and achievements can also be found on the left-hand wall inside the church.
 An obituary was published on 12 January 1948.

 The memorial to Violet Gordon-Woodhouse on the wall of the church of St Peter ad Vincula, Folkington, East Sussex.